Dr-pm-dav/SparkR-Healthcare-Radiation-Analysis/README.md

 Key columns included sampling period, location, radionuclide, and total effective dose equivalent.
 Relevant fields were converted into a numeric format and filtered for incomplete entries.

 ### Exploratory Analysis and Visualization
-The mean radiation dose per radionuclide was computed using dplyr operations in Spark.
-This summary was visualized in R using **ggplot2**, which produced a horizontal bar chart highlighting the relative exposure contributions by radionuclide.
+The mean radiation dose per radionuclide was computed using **dplyr** operations in Spark.
+This summary was visualized in R using **ggplot2**, which produced a horizontal bar chart highlighting the relative contributions of exposure by radionuclide.

 ### Feature Engineering and Predictive Modeling
 Using Spark's MLlib, a linear regression model was constructed to predict radiation dose from three features: radionuclide type, sampling location, and measured activity level.
 The model's predictions were then extracted and evaluated.
 The results demonstrated meaningful associations between sampling features and estimated radiation exposure, validating the analytic pipeline for environmental health applications.